China's Xi meets Panetta, wants better military ties with U.S

 "NOT CONVINCED"

-But the message is difficult to sell to a sceptical Chinese audience concerned about U.S. missile defences in Japan, expanding military ties with the Philippines and suspicion that Washington wants military access to Cam Ranh Bay in Vietnam.
+But the message is difficult to sell to a skeptical Chinese audience concerned about U.S. missile defenses in Japan, expanding military ties with the Philippines and suspicion that Washington wants military access to Cam Ranh Bay in Vietnam.

 "The Chinese just don't buy it.
-They are not convinced," said Bonnie Glaser, a China analyst at the Centre for Strategic and International Studies, a Washington think-tank.
+They are not convinced," said Bonnie Glaser, a China analyst at the Center for Strategic and International Studies, a Washington think-tank.

 "Moreover they see the U.S. as emboldening nations like Japan, the Philippines and Vietnam who have territorial disputes with China to directly confront Beijing."